Axway/api-builder-docs/content/en/docs/how_to/track_usage_for_your_subscription.md

 ## Configuration

-Since your {{% variables/apibuilder_prod_name %}} service can be deployed in more than one environment (in particular, when it is moved between development, test, and production environments), you should configure your project to obtain usage tracking information from the environment in which it's running.
+Since your {{% variables/apibuilder_prod_name %}} service can be deployed in more than one environment (in particular, when it is moved between development, test, and production environments), you should configure your project to obtain usage tracking information from the environment in which it is running.

 Usage tracking configuration is placed in the _conf_ directory.
 In your project, create the file `/conf/subscriptionUsageTracking.default.js` with the following content: